Frequently Asked Questions

 Assignments & Grading

-Each unit assignment, as well as the Final Project, will be assessed on a rubric of:
+Each unit assignment, as well as the Final Capstone Project, will be assessed on a rubric of:

 - Complete - Work that satisfies the requirements of the assignment

 - Incomplete - Work was not submitted or did not address the assignment requirements

 - Your final assignment is a project in which you will have the opportunity to demonstrate what you’ve learned in the program.
 You’ll choose from a variety of topics covered in your course, get feedback from your mentors on your work, and you’ll be able to use any media you prefer-- text, video, photography, or Powerpoint.
 Best of all, you’ll be able to list your project on future college or internships applications.

-You will have until the end of the course to complete your assignments and final project.
+You will have until the end of the course to complete your assignments and Final Capstone Project.

 About the Instructors & Mentors